Duskie Estes and JBF Award winner Emily Luchetti at JBF's Women in the Kitchen kick off event.

 For those interested in learning more about the 2017 WEL program call for applications, as well as other James Beard Foundation Women in Leadership programs, sign up for our email list.
 You’ll receive updates about application deadlines, events, and other program news.

-Applications for the 2017 WEL Fellowship are now available.
-Click here to apply.
+Applications for the 2017 WEL Fellowship are now closed.

 For more information about the Women's Entrepreneurial Leadership Program, please email Ashley Kosiak.